Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/_index.en.md

 This section includes:
 - **Connection** : Access the OpenShift AI dashboard and set up your environment
-- **Environment Setup** : Set up projects, data connections, and pipeline servers
+- **Environment Setup** : Set up your projects, data connections, and Pipeline Servers
-- **Workbench Creation** : Launch Jupyter notebooks environment with custom images
+- **Workbench Creation** : Launch your Jupyter environment with a custom image
-- **Model Training** : Build and execute data science pipelines with GPU acceleration
+- **Model Training** : Build and execute AI pipelines with GPU acceleration
 - **Model Serving** : Deploy your trained model as a REST API endpoint for inference

-You'll work with traffic sign detection using computer vision, transfer learning, and deploy everything using MLOps best practices.
-By the end, you'll have a complete AI pipeline running from data preparation to model serving.
+You will work on traffic sign detection using Computer Vision and Transfer Learning, while applying MLOps best practices for deployment.
+By the end of this section, you will have developed a complete AI pipeline, from data preparation to model deployment.